SachinGokal/capstone-final/README.md

-# Exploration of Video Summarization Techniques
+# Testing Video Summarization Methods for Youtube Samples

 Video summarization is the compression of a full video into a series of key shots or sequences.
 The goal is to reduce a video into a shorter form, but using an algorithmic approach for efficiency when dealing with a batch of videos or long-form video.
 Examples of video summarization applications include generating sports highlights such as soccer goals or basketball shots.